Payment reversal sucks, regardless of your business size or industry.

 The process usually starts with the buyer contacting your company through phone, email, or online chat.
 When you reach a refund agreement, your acquirer will reimburse the buyer, and you must receive the product back from the buyer.

 Unlike authorization reversals, payment refunds take time.
 Your acquirer handles it as a separate transaction (i.e., a reverse payment of the original transaction).
 They essentially take money from your account and remit it back to the customer’s original form of payment.
-This process takes nothing short of three to 10 business days.
+This process takes about three to 10 business days.

 The ancillary cost of payment refund includes lost sales, interchange fees, return shipping costs, etc. These bills can accumulate over time.

-Chargeback is the third remediation option for cardholders when the above scenarios are impossible.
+Generally speaking, cardholders resort to chargeback when the above scenarios are impossible.
 A chargeback happens when a cardholder disputes a transaction to their bank or card issuer.
 While chargebacks differ from refunds regarding the application processes, parties involved, and consequences, both scenarios ultimately lead to transaction payment reversal.

-Again, chargebacks come with significant baggage like chargeback fees, lost revenue and merchandise, sales cannibalization, shipping costs, interchange fees, and possibly other penalties, conditional to each case and your chargeback rate.
+Again, chargebacks attract significant baggage like chargeback fees, lost revenue and merchandise, sales cannibalization, shipping costs, interchange fees, and possibly other penalties, conditional to each case and your chargeback rate.
+It's equally vital to mention that credit card chargebacks follow a strict process and timelines.
+Not adhering to those stringent procedures means trouble for your business.

-The causes of credit reversal listed earlier give you some ideas of preventive measures to protect your business from funding reversals.
+The causes of credit reversal listed above give you some ideas of preventive measures to protect your business from funding reversals.

-Granted, you can’t possibly eliminate payment reversals.
+Granted, you can’t possibly eliminate all forms of payment reversals.
 But you can take careful steps to prevent internal errors leading to disputes and chargebacks and shield your business from scammers.

 Here are eight actionable ideas to consider:

 If you’re wondering: Is a chargeback a reversal?
 Is a payment reversal a refund?
-The answer to both questions is NO. Both chargeback and refund are a type or subset of payment reversal.
+The answer to both questions is NO. Chargeback and refund are a type or subset of payment reversal.

-That means refund and chargeback are distinct legally binding techniques for cardholders to annul a completed transaction to reclaim their money.
+That means refund and chargeback are legally binding techniques for cardholders to annul a completed transaction a reclaim their money.
 Consumers using chargeback for payment reversal must appeal to their card issuer, while payment reversal through refunds is a mutual agreement between the seller and the buyer.

 With that on the back burner, let’s also touch base on what you must do in times of credit reversal.